aarno97/HW1.1.Arnold/README.md

 **Suggest the improvements to make on the control interface.
 Sketch your solution.
 Justify your design decisions.**

+*Sketches were made previously to making the final product the correct width for the project, therefore, the final project is horizonal vs. the vertical idea the pictures give off.*

 The idea for my elevator is to place it in a building where each guest has their own floor and there is no reason for them to travel to a different floor, as that belongs to someone else.
 Therefore, a simple solution would be to have the guests hold their keycard/phone with NFC Chip embedded, which will be used to verify the guest and send the elevator to their floor.

 My sketch for the home screen can be found [here](https://raw.githubusercontent.com/apape97/HCI-Homework1/master/HomeScreen.png).
 It can also be viewed below.